 If you want an i40, you’ll have to make do with the only engine choice on sale – a 1.7-litre diesel.
 Although it won’t set the road alight, the 113hp unit is well-balanced and achieves over 60mpg.
 It isn’t particularly fun to drive either, with the likes of the Mondeo and Mazda 6 making much better driver’s cars but, despite its shortcomings, the i40 is still a large, well-made saloon that offers good looks at a fantastic price.

-To save more money off the attractive list price, our Hyundai i40 configurator will make sure you get the best prices, from only the best Hyundai-approved UK dealers.
+To save more money off the attractive list price, our Hyundai i40 configurator will make sure you get great prices, from only the best Hyundai-approved UK dealers.